Could Pete Buttigieg win the Democrats’ nomination for 2020?

-Buttigieg is currently the Mayor of the city of South Bend in Indiana.
-He’s held that position since 2012.
-He’s 37 years old, a graduate from Harvard, a Rhodes Scholar, and a military veteran who served in Afghanistan.
+Buttigieg has been the Mayor of the city of South Bend in Indiana since 2012.
+He’s 37 years old (turning 38 on 19 January), a graduate from Harvard, a Rhodes Scholar, and a military veteran who served in Afghanistan.

 Buttigieg is married – he and his husband Chasten Glezman were married in 2018.

 When he first announced his intention to contest the nomination, Buttigieg was seen as a long-shot.
 He’s up against experienced politicians, with high profiles and the ability to raise significant financial backing.
 But, as we continue to move through the extended selection process to become the Democratic Party’s nominee, Buttigieg has emerged as one of the leading contenders.